One Hundred Five

 “Janah, “Yes, I should have said so, but we bias the case by our physical presence.
 She gets to talk to you, the ranch is a concept and a bunch of people she’s never met.
 Let me backtrack.
 Use your judgment, putting the ranch out there may make it seem like we are giving her an option or that we are pushing her in that direction.
 Which implies having her with us isn’t a first choice, do you see what I’m getting at?”

 Chloe, “Yes, knowing you’re wanted is ninety percent of a successful outcome.
 We’ll get a read and decide on the spot.”

 That’s settled, sort of.

 Our evening passes normally, thank goodness, some girls are still recovering, Sloane will be a while with the cast.
 It’s removable, there’s a thin mini cast underneath, two inches wide, covering the exact spot of the break.
-It allows us to apply qi several times a day without risking separating the broken bone.
+It allows us to apply qi several times a day without risking separating the mending bone.
 The energy flow will speed healing, the bone will knit good and strong and she can spend less time with a cast.

 A restful night, then time to get up and deal with breakfast for twenty seven, we must be insane.

 Amaya, “We are meeting the child at a hotel, the other kids were around, but they began reuniting with parents yesterday, she’s alone with the two Society caretakers.
 They say she’s marginally responsive, watches TV all day unless they take her out for a walk.
 She’s made no requests or complaints.”